uboot/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 5. Finding the solution

 Because traffic signs after the preprocessing have a certain similarity to graphical data (such as the handwritten digits) I started from the LeNet architecture.
 Originally I chose a training rate 0.001 and 10 epochs.
 From there I first increased the number of epochs and observed a stagnating validation accuracy after some epochs.
 Next, I iteratively decreased the training rate.
 At some point during this process I added the dropout layers after the fully connected layers to reduce overfitting.
 This lead to a satisfying validation accuracy.
 I tried to move the dropout layers to the convolutional layers of the LeNet architecture but the results were better with the orignal approach.

-Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the test accuracy of the model is located in the tenth cell of the Ipython notebook.